 - The lesson is that sequential interventions do not help with identification arguments in the block-parallel model.
 Indeed, we need parallel interventions to dodge the selection bias issue. - Sometimes we cannot avoid the selection bias and end up with unidentified distributions.
 An example of this is the so-called criss-cross model,

-- Full law $p(L^{(1)}, R)$ is not identified because of the colluder at $R_2$ . - ► Target law p(L(1)) is also provably not identified (Nabi and Bhattacharya, 2023; Guo et al., 2023).
+- Full law $p(L^{(1)}, R)$ is not identified because of the colluder at R_2 . - ▶ Target law $p(L^{(1)})$ is also provably not identified (Nabi and Bhattacharya, 2022).

 Partial orders of interventions